 In some circumstances your proposed activity may qualify for a fast-track resource consent, which will be processed within 10 working days.
 See if your activity qualifies:

 Frequently asked questions about resource consents

 Do I have to tell my neighbour or anyone else about my proposal?

-It is courteous to talk to your neighbours when you have a proposal in mind or before starting construction work.
-However, you are not legally required to do so unless your project requires a resource consent and we consider that anyone else is likely to be affected.
+It is courteous to talk to your neighbours when you have a proposal in mind or before starting construction.
+However, you’re not legally required to unless Council considers your neighbours to be affected by your proposal.

 Can I stop my neighbour's proposal going ahead?

-If the project is permitted by District Plan rules, then you have no legal ability to become involved.
-However you can contact the Council for more information about a proposal.
+If the project is permitted by District Plan rules, you have no legal ability to become involved.
+However, you can contact us for more information about a proposal.
 If you are concerned about your neighbour's proposal, we recommend you talk to them about your concerns.

 When can I start my activity or work?

-You may start as soon as you receive a decision, subject to you meeting any conditions set as part of your consent and being issued with a performance certificate.
+You may start as soon as you receive a decision.
+You must meet all conditions set as part of your resource consent, and obtain a building consent if required.